kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

-# Monitor the Electrical Resistance/Conductance of Plant Tissue NOT YET READY FOR PRESENTATION
+# Monitor the Electrical Resistance/Conductance of Plant Tissue

 To monitor electrical conductance changes of plant tissue, such as a leaf, in vivo.
 Tested with Uno and Wemos XI/TTGO XI.
 The
 TTGO/WeMos board will require and ADS device.
 Mac and Windows are assumed to work as well as Linux.
 Avoiding STM32F103C8T6 due